Abu Bakr Salem

-Some of Abu Bakr's patriotic odes to Yemen celebrated historical events such as the abolition of the monarchy in the north in 1962, the independence of the south in 1967, and the unification of both the South and North Yemen in 1990.
-In addition to the Yemeni nationality, Abu Bakr also held Saudi nationality after he moved to Saudi Arabia in the 70's.
-He worked with other Khaleeji music pioneers including Talal Maddah, Tariq Abdul-Hakim and Shadi Gulf.
-His last release was a duet with young Yemeni singer and winner of the “Khaleeji Star” (a singing competition on the television) Fouad Abdulwahed.
+Some of Abu Bakr's patriotic odes to Yemen celebrated historical events such as the abolition of the monarchy in the north in 1962, the independence of the south in 1967, and the unification of both the South and North Yemen in 1990, as well as songs in honour of his home region, Hadhramaut.
+In addition to the Yemeni nationality, Abu Bakr also held Saudi nationality after he moved to Saudi Arabia in the 1970s.
+He worked with other Khaliji music pioneers including Talal Maddah, Tariq Abdul-Hakim, and Abdulaziz Almufarrij (known by his stage name, Shadi Alkhaleej).
+His last release was a duet with young Yemeni singer and winner of the "Khaleeji Star" (a singing competition on the television) Fouad Abdulwahed.

 Early life and education

-Abu Bakr was born on 17 March 1939, in Tarim, a historic town situated in the Hadhramaut Valley in the south of Yemen.
-His family was Ba 'Alawi sada.
+Abu Bakr was born on 17 March 1939, in Tarim, a town situated in Wadi Hadhramaut in eastern Yemen.
+His family was from the Ba 'Alawi sada.
 After his father died he was raised by his mother, grandfather, and uncles.
-His grandfather Abdel Rahman Balfaqih was a poet in Hadramaut.
+His grandfather Abdel Rahman Bilfaqih was a poet in Hadhramaut.

-While he was a teenager he was asked to perform the Adhan call to prayer in mosques in Tarim.
-When he became insightful about both poetry and Islamic studies, he started singing nasheeds (spiritual odes) locally.
+While he was a teenager he was asked to perform the Adhan (the call to prayer) in mosques in Tarim.
+When he became insightful about both poetry and Islamic studies.
 When he was 17 years old he wrote his first poem: 'You are the most beautiful among all roses'.
+In his 20s, he started singing Nasheeds and Moashahs locally.
+He brought together all the poems that he turned into songs into one book that he called "A poet First, a Singer Afterwards."
 He started composing folk songs when he moved from Tarim to Aden which at the time was experiencing a cultural and musical boom, home to rising artists such as the Yemeni poet Lutfi Jafar Iman, and the singers Ahmed Bin Ahmed Qasim and Muhammad Saad Abdullah.

 He studied at a teachers' institute in Yemen.
+He also worked as a teacher for three years, drawing on his training at a teachers' institute, before shifting to the art scene.